b2io/handbook/who-we-are.md

 ### Motivation and Flexibility

 We are a team of self-driven people built to motivate self-driven people.
 Rather than institute a hierarchy of managers to point employees in a direction each day, we rely on our employees to be autonomous.
-With that autonomy we entrust you to identify and prioritize your tasks and responsibilities, and we provide you with the flexibility to choose the best time and place to accomplish those tasks.
-This flexibility allows you to work within your life rather than instead of it.
+With that autonomy we entrust them to identify and prioritize their tasks and responsibilities, and we provide them with the flexibility to choose the best time and place to accomplish those tasks.
+This flexibility allows our team to work within their lives rather than instead of it.

 ### Self-Improvement